List of comparative firefighting ranks: France

+Civilian fire fighters

+Civilian fire services uses the following ranks.
+The chief fire officer of a departemental fire brigade can be a comptroller general, a colonel senior class or a colonel, depending on the size of the brigade.

+Paris Fire Brigade

 The Paris Fire Brigade belongs to the army and uses army ranks with the corps of engineers badge.
 The commanding officer has the rank of divisional general.

+Marseille Naval Fire Battalion

 The Marseille Naval Fire Battalion belongs to the navy and uses naval ranks.
 The commanding officer has the rank of rear admiral.
-Civilian fire services uses the following ranks.
-The chief fire officer of a departemental fire brigade can be a comptroller general, a colonel senior class or a colonel, depending on the size of the brigade.

 Germany

 In Germany every federal state has its own civil protection laws thus they have different rank systems.
+In the professional fire brigades, the intermediate technical fire service requires basic fire fighter training for employment, advanced fire technical service requires a bachelor's degree from a fire college or promotion from the intermediate service, while higher technical fire service requires a master's degree from a university.
 Additionally, in the volunteer fire departments, there is a difference between a rank and an official position.
 This is founded on the military traditions of the fire departments.
 Every firefighter can hold a high rank without having an official position.
 A firefighter can be promoted by years of service, training skills and qualifications.
 Official positions are partly elected or given by capabilities.
 These conditions allow that older ordinary firefighters have higher ranks than their leaders.
-But through this ranks are no authorities given (Brevet).
+But through this ranks are no authorities given (brevet rank).